Timers

 runtime.
 The runtime comes preconfigured with a timer implementation to

-instance to completion.
+drive the Delay instance to completion.
 In the example above, this is done by

-passing the task to tokio::run
+passing the task to tokio::run.
+Using tokio::spawn would also work.

 Timing out a long running operation